Ioana-P/Spotify_Billboard_prediction/README.md

-index.ipynb - our final, technical notebook; also contains our data dictionary in section 1. class_tracks.csv - final data set used for generating models and predictions library_final.py - python file with all of our functions for cleaning and modelling stored Spotify_billboard_prediction_ppt.pdf - pdf of our final presentation to stakeholders vis_data.csv - subset of numeric values in our dataset; used purely for some exploratory data visualizations data.csv - original,raw data file post merge of Billboard and Spotify data
+index.ipynb - our final, technical notebook; also contains our data dictionary in section 1. class_tracks.csv - final data set used for generating models and predictions library_final.py - python file with all of our functions for cleaning and modelling stored vis_data.csv - subset of numeric values in our dataset; used purely for some exploratory data visualizations data.csv - original,raw data file post merge of Billboard and Spotify data